Azure-Samples/key-vault-java-authentication/README.md

 * KeyVaultCertificateAuthenticator -- authenticates to an Azure Key Vault through a [service principal with a self signed certificate](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest#create-a-service-principal-with-a-self-signed-certificate).
 This takes in a pem file with the certificate and private key.
 This is the recommended way to authenticate to Key Vault.
 * KeyVaultADALAuthenticator -- authenticates to an Azure Key Vault by providing a callback to authenticate using [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-java).

+## This sample shows how to do the following operations of Key Vault with Key Vault SDK

+* create key vault

-* Create a keyvault client using cert based authentication -- authenticates to keyvault client using certificate.
+* Create a keyvault client using cert based authentication

-* Create a secret inside the keyvault -- set a secret in key vault.
+* Create a secret inside the keyvault

-* Get the secret -- getet a secret in key vault.
+* Get the secret

-The key vault SDK package  here is **com.microsoft.azure.azure-keyvault**, if you are using the [latest](https://search.maven.org/artifact/com.azure/azure-security-keyvault-secrets) version of the key vault SDK package, please reference to the following examples:

-[IdentityReadmeSamples.java](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java)- Examples to authenticate to key vault secret client

-    - Create a secret client using cert based authentication.

-[HelloWorld.java](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/HelloWorld.java)  - Examples for common key vault tasks:

-    - Create a secret inside the keyvault
-    - Get the secret

 ## Prerequisites
 - Java 1.7+